 1. Pick a wine to complement the meal

 To complement a dish with wine, you must first take into consideration the intensity of the dish and the flavours of the wine.
 Pairing food and wine this way will actually offer a heightened intensity to the dish and bring the best of both together.
 For example an earthy Pinot Noir will complement the flavours in an earthy mushroom dish.
 I love a fresh, aromatic white or even a rich and creamy white wine with Turkey.
 Similarly, I love smooth, fruit forward red wines with ham.

 2. Pick a wine to contrast the meal

 Alternatively, you can also select a wine with flavours, weight and texture that contrast your main dish.
 This will increase the prominent flavours of the dish and create a refreshing sensation on your palate.
 Ultimately in wine and food matching, we’re striving for balance.
 A great example of this would be a dry, crisp Riesling with a richly prepared ham.
 Or, you could pair a sparkling wine with a rich, flavourful dish to create balance on the palate.

 3. “What grows together, goes together”

-Historically, and still continuing today, wines are typically enjoyed within the region they are produced and paired with traditional local dishes.
+Historically, and still continuing today, wines are typically enjoyed within the region they are produced.
+They can be paired beautifully with traditional local dishes.
 A perfect example can be found right here in Nova Scotia.
-Our crisp and mineral whites are the perfect choice for local whole Salmon or Sockeye Trout.
+Our crisp and mineral whites are the perfect choice for local whole Salmon or Trout.
 I love Tidal Bay, Nova Scotia’s signature white wine blend, paired with Sustainable Salmon or Rainbow Trout that I get in my weekly Catch-of-the-Week from Afishionado Fish Mongers.
-I know it is more and more common for people to serve

 Here are my suggestions for Easter Dinner wine pairings!